mbourgey/EBI_cancer_workshop_CNV/solutions/__results3.md

 ```

-We can see that the parameter estimates based on the whole genome (cellularity 0.47, ploidy 2.5) correspond to thoise estiamtate only on a small part of geneome. which show the efficiency of the method.
+We can see that the parameter estimates based on the whole genome (cellularity 0.47, ploidy 2.5) correspond to those estimtated only on a small part of genome.
+This is showing the efficiency of the method.

 Now let's look at the genome view